We’re adding feature flags to Bucket. Learn more and sign up for the private beta

 Maybe customer success will pick up negative feedback, but it’s too slow and by that time, the customers are already dissatisfied.

-Similarly, product analytics is rooted in product-level lagging indicators that teams can’t immediately influence.
-It’s also data-driven rather than use-case-driven.
+Similarly, product analytics is rooted in product-level lagging indicators that feature teams can’t immediately influence.

-What product teams can act on are leading indicators - quantitative and qualitative - like feature awareness, adoption, satisfaction, and feedback.
-Yet, they need a workflow to surface these indicators in a repeatable way that’s as automated as possible.
+What engineers and designers can act on are leading indicators, like feature awareness, adoption, satisfaction, and feedback.
+And, they need a workflow to surface these indicators in a repeatable way that’s as automated as possible for each feature release.

-Only then will product teams truly become data-driven and customer-centric.
+Only then will engineers and designers truly become data-driven and customer-centric.

 We believe the problem isn’t a people problem but a tooling problem.
-No one has built a feature management tool for rapid iteration specifically for B2B product teams.
+No-one has built a feature management tool for rapid iteration.
+A feature management tool that goes beyond the release and empowers iteration.
+Release to some, get feedback, iterate accordingly, and then release to everyone..

-Bucket’s mission is to empower B2B product teams to build better features.
+Bucket’s mission is to empower engineers and designers in B2B companies to build and release better features.

 Rasmus Makwarth signature